Training your dog should be fun! But it can also be quite challenging. Especially if your dog is young, bouncy and strong!

 This tip is not quite so important, because you are here, after all!
 There is a mountain of information on this website to help you.

 Of course, we are not the only source of great dog training tips and information around.
 So it can be useful to know when the information you have found is going to help you and your dog.

 There are a few clues that you have landed on the wrong kind of page.

 If you are reading about the need to ‘dominate’ your dog or be the ‘pack leader’ you have probably landed on a website with outdated dog training information on it.

 ‘Correcting’ a dog is simply a euphemism for mild punishment, and ‘respect’ is often a euphemism for fear.
 Anyone states that you need to show your dog who is the boss, is probably not very knowledgeable, or has not kept up with their professional development as a dog trainer.

 This kind of information is becoming less common, but you are bound to come across it from time to time.

 There are some excellent support networks online.

-We have our own forum where many Labrador owners give up their time to help others with dog training and behavior issues
+The Labrador Site has a forum where many Labrador owners give up their time to help others with dog training and behavior issues.

 A listening ear and advice from others who have been where you are now can go a long way.